Dialect vs Accent: What's the difference?

 French accents are romantic.
 German accents are harsh.
 Irish accents are musical.
 When you hear the word “accent,” you might think about the way that non-native speakers sound - but accents are so much more complex than that.

-Accents, and the complementary concept dialects, reveal complex nuances about a place and the people who live there.
+Accents, and the complementary concept dialects, reveal complex nuances about language varieties, a place and the people who live there.
 So what are the differences between accents and dialects?
 And how can taking advantage of both help you sound more like a native speaker?

 Accents versus Dialects

 On the surface, technical terms like “dialect” and “accent” (and the seemingly minute details that separate them) may sound like abstract linguistic concepts.
 If you just want to learn a language for a specific purpose - for a job, for example, or to haggle during a trip - then why should you know how to distinguish one from the other?

 The differences between the two concepts are actually quite simple: An accent fits inside of a dialect.
 Knowing how they fit can give you a leg-up on learning your target language.
 It can help you determine which dialects and accents to focus on, and help you pick up the linguistic quirks of locals in order to sound more like a native speaker and less like a textbook.

 What is a dialect?